 The 32 excavation sites here date back to the Pyu era (4th to 9th centuries AD).
 The sites rise above Hanlin village and survey the plains for a surprising distance; archaeologists have found large, low sections of brickworks that once formed part of a wall enclosing a complex that was 2 miles wide and 1 mile long.

 The excavations are scattered over several square miles, so you’ll need wheels.
-An archaeology department fixer might be willing to accompany you but more likely you'll be on your own.
-The key-holders at each sub-site expect a tip (K1000), which is a good way of benefiting the local community, as your US$5 entry fee goes to the government’s archaeology department.
+An archaeology-department fixer might be willing to accompany you, but more likely you'll be on your own.
+The key-holders at each sub-site expect a tip (K1000), which is a good way of benefiting the local community, as your entry fee goes to the government’s archaeology department.